We aim to develop an event that benefits local communities and the local economy, whilst minimising the negative impact on the environment.

 - Many of the parade structures and costumes are made from reused and recycled materials, for example from small items like flowers made from cassette tapes and carrier bag flags to the large puppets that are hired in.

-- Many items are stored and adapted for re-use each year, such as the wheel bases for moving structures within the Parade
+- Since 2016, we have strengthened efforts to encourage artists to think carefully about their creations so that they can easily be deconstructed to save as much as possible for recycling / reuse.
+Many items are stored and adapted for re-use each year, such as the wheel bases for moving structures within the Parade

 - 98% of previous parade floats/structures have been pushed, walked, wheeled or cycled